 Description: Eelgrass is a valued habitat type in Morro Bay, providing multiple benefits.
 It enhances water quality and water clarity, reduces erosion, and provides habitat for wildlife.
 Morro Bay's eelgrass has undergone rapid changes recently, with a steep decline in acreage from 2007 to 2017 and a rebound after that.
 Baywide mapping of eelgrass allows for tracking of bed health and indicates when there is a need for restoration efforts.
-Projects will include implementation of a macroalgae monitoring study to understand impacts to eelgrass habitat and eelgrass prokaryote analysis to better understand how eelgrass supports the estuarine ecosystem.
+Projects will include implementation of a macroalgae monitoring study to understand impacts to eelgrass habitat and genetic analysis of wasting disease analysis to better understand its impact on the bay's eelgrass.
 The Estuary Program will also continue to collaborate with Cal Poly on research efforts related to eelgrass health.

-Leads, Partners, and Roles: The Estuary Program is the lead on the macroalgae monitoring project.
-Cuesta College is the lead on the eelgrass prokaryote work.
+Leads, Partners, and Roles: The Estuary Program is the lead on the macroalgae monitoring project and the baywide eelgrass mapping project.
+Cuesta College is the lead on the eelgrass wasting disease work.
 The partners in this effort are Cal Poly as the entity leading research related to bay water quality.
 Partners include those utilizing the data and those providing landowner access, including California State Parks, local oyster farmers, and the city of Morro Bay.
-National Oceanic and Atmospheric Administration (NOAA), United States Fish and Wildlife Service (USFWS), EPA, and others have provided funding and technical support for the effort.
+National Oceanic and Atmospheric Administration (NOAA), the California Department of Fish and Wildlife (CDFW), United States Fish and Wildlife Service (USFWS), EPA, and others have provided funding and technical support for the effort.
 Other users of the data include the State Coastal Conservancy (SCC), the Pacific Marine and Estuarine Fish Habitat Partnership, the Black Brant Group, the city of Morro Bay, and other local businesses.

 Anticipated Output(s) or Deliverables(s): An annual eelgrass report, including a summary of partner research results and macroalgae monitoring results.

-Estimated Milestones: Research results expected in summer 2024, to be included in 2024 eelgrass report expected in 2025.
+A bay-wide eelgrass map for 2025.
+Estimated Milestones: Research results expected to be included in the 2024 eelgrass report expected in 2025.

 Anticipated Long-term Outcome(s): To track the factors impacting eelgrass in the bay.
 CCMP Action Plans: ECR-7 (Eelgrass Data and Research), ECR-8 (Eelgrass Restoration), ECR-9 (Regional and National Collaboration), MON-6 (Support Research Activities)